XeniaTsomp/ModelChecking/README.md

 Besides, you can derive the quantitative results of the number of sleep requests and ack messages to calculate the percentage of sleep requests acceptance.
 You have to run the properties of R{“sleep”}=?
 [C≤C0] and R{“ack”}=?
 [C≤C0] using the defined values of queries Q2 which considers the realistic scenario of packets’ transmission in both directions; we fix theupstream rate at0.7×10^ 2and vary the downstream one from 0.2×10^2 to 1×10^2 packets/ms.

 Correspondigly, you can measure the energy saving by running the property R{“energy_saving”}=?
-[C≤C0] using the defined values in query Q4.
+[C≤C0] using the defined values in query Q4 which measures the ONU's energy consumption.

 # Contribution
 We welcome any contributions to the EPON-MITM attack model development through pull requests on GitHub.